Zeniel06/CW2025/README.md

 - Packages the ghost and hold data into ViewData to ensure lightweight code around the board state
 - Serves as the foundation for all new gameplay features while preventing collisions

-### 4. GuiController
+### 3. GuiController
 **Location:** `src/main/java/com/comp2042/ui/GuiController.java`
-- Expanded to handle the new inputs used for controls (space for hard drop, shift for hold, escape for pause)
+- Integrates KeyBindingManager for dynamic key input handling based on user preferences
+- Input event handler queries KeyBindingManager to map key presses to game actions in real-time
+- Supports customizable controls for all game actions (movement, rotation, hold, hard drop, pause, new game)
 - Lazy-loads the game and manages the main menu, pause menu, and settings menu
 - Renders the ghost-blocks, hold preview, and next 4 bricks preview in a single unified panel
 - Shows the live statistic scores